pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 IBAN and BIC can be omitted for non-SEPA transactions.

-In the pretix backend, click on "bank transfer" in the sidebar menu.
+In the pretix backend, click on "Bank transfer" in the sidebar menu.
-This will take you to a page titled "import bank data".
+This will take you to a page titled "Import bank data".
 Click on the :btn:Browse...: button and select the export file for upload.
 Click the :btn:Start upload: button.
 The pretix software will now ask you to specify which column in your file contains which data.